zudi-lin/pytorch_connectomics/README.md

 ## Key Features

-- Multi-task, Active and Semi-supervised Learning
+- Multi-task, active and semi-supervised learning
-- Distributed and Mixed-precision Training
+- Distributed and mixed-precision optimization
-- Scalability for Handling Large Datasets
+- Scalability for handling large datasets
+- Comprehensive augmentations for volumetric data

 If you want new features that are relatively easy to implement (*e.g.*, loss functions, models), please open a feature requirement discussion in issues or implement by yourself and submit a pull request.
 For other features that requires substantial amount of design and coding, please contact the [author](https://github.com/zudi-lin) directly.